j624364/asca-rust/doc/doc-cli.md

 `!` means to exclude the following rules from the sequence.

 `~` means to select only the following rules from the sequence (NOTE: They will be applied in the order they appear in the filter, not as they are within the rule file).
-This could be useful for defining commonly used sound changes within a 'global' sound change file and selecting them when needed.
+This is useful for defining commonly used sound changes within a 'global' sound change file and selecting them when needed.

 ```diff
 @beta ["foo", "bar"]: